MilanG99/Kick/README.md

 This is currently a WIP.
 Modifications and updates to come.

 # Files
-lexer.py
+lexer.py :
 - python source code for the project lexer
 - used by the parser/interpreter

-parser.py
+parser.py :
 - python source code for the rescursive-descent parser/interpreter
 - contains code for the parser and test driver function to showcase functionality of parser and interpreter
-	- execute via command line (see RUN THE PARSER)
+- execute via command line (see Execute Programs with Kick)
 - command line used for input/output during execution

 # Execute Programs with Kick